malawrim/malawrim.github.io/_posts/2023-04-09-SmartZoning.md

 <h4>Findings</h4>
 <p>
 We produced zoning predictions statewide for North Carolina, available <a href="https://zenodo.org/records/8136886">here</a>.
 We explored flood exposure and zoning regulations across Brunswick County.
-Tailored local results were presented to and shared with the Leland Community Development Planning Department (excluded here over privacy concerns).
+Tailored local results were presented to and shared with the Leland Community Development Planning Department.
+Efforts are underway to create public repository to share results.
 </p>

 This work was made possible in part by funding provided by the North Carolina Sea Grant minigrant program.